IBM-Cloud/vpc-dnsglb-nlb/README.md

 dnsglb1-us-south-2-0
 ```

-Try ssh to the instances and curl localhost:
+Try to ssh to the instances and to curl localhost:

 ```
 root@dnsglb1-us-south-1-0:~# curl localhost/instance
 dnsglb1-us-south-1-0
 ```

 It will not be possible to curl the local IP address of the instances.
 This is a side effect of connecting them to the NLB:
 ```
 root@dnsglb1-us-south-1-0:~# curl 10.0.1.4
 ^C